Trussed Mendelmax Y belt tensioner

 Trussed Mendelmax Y belt tensioner by bluecoast is licensed under the Creative Commons - Attribution license.

-We're sure bluecoast would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure bluecoast would love to see what you've printed.
+Please document your print and share a Make with the community.